 PSYC-716 Graduate Social Psychology

-With approval of the graduate program coordinator, other relevant courses may also be chosen as electives.
+With approval of the advanced certificate coordinator, other relevant graduate courses may also be chosen as electives.

 To be considered for admission to the advanced certificate in engineering psychology, candidates must fulfill the following requirements:

 - Have a minimum of 15 semester hours of course work in undergraduate psychology or a related field (e.g., engineering, computer science, information technology), including one course in experimental psychology and one course in statistics,

 - Have a minimum undergraduate GPA of 3.0,

 - Submit a personal statement describing the applicant’s experience and goals regarding the certificate,

 - Hold a baccalaureate degree from an accredited institution,

 - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work, and

 - Complete a graduate application.